Battle of the Yellow Sea: Opening moves

-Just after 13:00, Tōgō attempted to cross Vitgeft's T and commenced firing his main batteries from the extreme range of more than 8 miles.
+During this time, Admiral Dewa's four cruisers (Chitose, Takasago, Yakumo and Kasagi) came into view, fast approaching from the south at 18 kn, and Tōgō attempted to squeeze Admiral Vitgeft's fleet between the two advancing columns.
+Just after 13:00, Tōgō attempted to cross Vitgeft's T and commenced firing his main batteries from the extreme range of more than 8 nmi.

 Vitgeft, with the battleship Retvizan, returned fire, but the range was excessive for both sides and no hits were scored.
-Tōgō had miscalculated his speed when trying to cross the enemy's T, and Vitgeft simply made a quick turn to port, maintained his speed, and increased his range from Tōgō's fleet.
-Within minutes, Admiral Vitgeft was again headed for the open sea, and Admiral Tōgō's pincer move had failed, as Admiral Dewa's cruisers had to turn quickly to avoid Tōgō's battleline, and thus broke contact without having fired a shot.
-As Tōgō observed Vitgeft's battleline swiftly move past his own in opposite directions, he quickly ordered each warship to turn about individually, which put his cruisers into the lead, but now parallel with Vitgeft's battleline.
+Tōgō had miscalculated his speed when trying to cross the T and Vitgeft simply made a quick turn to port, maintained his speed, and increased his range from Tōgō's fleet.
+Within minutes, Vitgeft was again headed for the open sea and Tōgō's pincer move had failed, as Admiral Dewa's cruisers had to turn quickly to avoid Tōgō's battleline, and thus broke contact without having fired a shot.
+As Tōgō observed Vitgeft's battleline swiftly move past his own in opposite directions, he quickly ordered each warship to turn about individually, which put his cruisers into the lead, but now parallel with Vitgeft's battle line.

 At about 13:25, and again at a range of over 8 mi, Tōgō's battleships opened fire on Vitgeft's flagship and Retvizan, hitting the latter 12 times.
 By about 13:30 the Russian flagship had returned fire, knocking out Tōgō's wireless communications with two 305 mm shell direct hits at this extreme range.
 For nearly half an hour the two battleship fleets pounded each other, slowly closing their range, until by 14:05 they reached about 3.5 mi, at which time both fleets let loose with their secondary 155 mm guns.
 As the fleets continued to pound each other with all available guns, Tōgō's flagship was beginning to feel its wounds, and he tried to turn his vessel a bit, due to the hits she was taking (she ended up being hit 20 times), and urgently tried to have his cruisers engage the Russian battleline.
 But with his radio shot out, he had to rely on flag signals and radio relays from accompanying warships.